Chaplygin and Polytropic gases Teleparallel Robertson-Walker $F(T)$ gravity solutions: Introduction

-The quartessence model is an unified models of DE and Dark Matter (DM) arising from a Chaplygin cosmological gas.
+The quartessence model is a unified model of DE and Dark Matter (DM) arising from a Chaplygin cosmological gas.
 The DE and DM are two states of a single and simple quartessence dark cosmological fluid \cite{Kamenshchik2001,Bento2002,Bilic:2002chg,zhu2004,Makler:2003iw}.
-This non-linear cosmological fluid model can be considered as an alternative and unified explanation of DE and DM evolving in the universe influencing the cosmological processes.
-For polytropic gases, there are additional possible physical models arising from this class of EoS-based cosmological solutions. \cite{polytropic1,polytropic2,polytropic3,polytropic4,polytropic5,polytropic6,polytropic7,polytropic8}.
+This non-linear cosmological fluid model can be considered as an alternative and unified explanation of DE and DM evolving in the universe and influencing the cosmological processes.
+For polytropic gases, there are additional possible physical models arising from this class of EoS-based cosmological solutions \cite{polytropic1,polytropic2,polytropic3,polytropic4,polytropic5,polytropic6,polytropic7,polytropic8}.
 But the Chaplygin, polytropic gas and any superposition of those models in general can explain not only DE and DM mixed or separate models, but also any non-linear cosmological gas and fluid system at the limit \cite{Arun:2017dm}.
 Most of the previous works have been done in the GR (or $F(R)$-type) framework, but these last cases may also arise in teleparallel theories of gravity.
-Under this last consideration, the current investigation concerning the Chaplygin and polytropic fluids deserves to be achieved in teleparallel framework and will constitute the main aim of the paper, in particular for $F(T)$-type case.
-Ultimately, we want to build some pure teleparallel quartessence and polytropic-based cosmology, allowing to study more realistic universe models.
+Under this last consideration, the current investigation concerning the Chaplygin and polytropic fluids deserves to be achieved in teleparallel framework and constitutes the main aim of the paper, in particular for the $F(T)$-type case.
+Ultimately, we want to build a pure teleparallel quartessence and polytropic-based cosmology, allowing us to study more realistic universe models.